 Planning for an omnichannel experience ensures your consumers receive the right message, at the right time, in the way in which they want to receive it.
 At a time when personalization is key, it’s not enough to just observe how your target audiences like to be communicated with.
 Allowing them to choose their preferences, even subconsciously through engagement with your content, allows you to be even more impactful with your digital marketing budget.
 By investing in the right tools and technology through a partner like GlynnDevins, the omnichannel experience can be orchestrated automatically.

-As an example, most organizations have a website, a few social channels, and maybe an email program that complements the outbound efforts of a sales team.
-Strategically, you can align those different channels to speak in a similar manner with a parallel call to action or message that feels “the same.”
+Most organizations have a website, a few social channels, and maybe an email program that complements the outbound efforts of a sales team.
+Strategically, you can align those different channels to speak in a similar tone of voice with a parallel call to action or message.
 However, this lacks the true fluidity of a program that allows for adaptation through marketing automation to meet your consumers where they are in their ever-changing buyer journey.

 Furthermore, executing an omnichannel campaign is more complex than adding, “Would you prefer to be contacted by email, text or phone call?” into your website’s Contact Us form.
 Ideally, you would have a bank of contextually relevant content that would be triggered upon the behaviors and actions of your prospects through careful integration of your customer relationship management (CRM) profiles and marketing automation platform (MAP).

-As Sarah Dodge, vice president of sales enablement here at GlynnDevins, said in her blog post earlier this year:
+As Sarah Dodge, vice president of sales enablement here at GlynnDevins, said in her blog post:

 “The criteria are built on behavioral and person-level data, allowing only the most relevant content to be delivered throughout each journey.
 As behaviors change, profiles in the CRM and marketing automation platform adjust to better understand who that person is and then deliver the content that best resonates at that time.
 Although this is a one-to-one marketing strategy, the technology and integrations allow for personalization and insights at scale, meaning the effort to deliver, learn from, and adjust the lead nurturing content is not impacted.”